dzianisv/ai-coding-supervisor/README.md

 vibeteam-mcp --no-tunnel
 ```

-See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.
+The integrated tunnel approach eliminates the need for manual deployment scripts.
+For advanced deployment scenarios, see [DEPLOYMENT.md](./DEPLOYMENT.md).

 ## 🛠 Usage